opal/opal/UNRELEASED.md

 - Add `IO#gets` and `IO#read_proc` along with other supporting methods (#2309)
   - Support `#gets` on most platforms, including browsers (via `prompt`)
   - Move the REPL to a `--repl` CLI option of the main executable
-  - Completely refactor IO, now supporting
+  - Completely refactor IO, now supporting methods like `#each_line` throughout the entire IO chain
   - Add a runner for MiniRacer (as `miniracer`)
   - Support Windows on the Chrome runner
   - Support Windows on the REPL